Merzasphor/MWSE/docs/source/types/tes3weatherController.md

 ### `weathers`

 *Read-only*.
 Array-style table for the different weather types.
-Each object in the table is a tes3weather.
+Each object in the table is a [tes3weather](https://mwse.github.io/MWSE/types/tes3weather/).
+The indexes in the table correspond to the [`tes3.weather`](https://mwse.github.io/MWSE/references/weather-types/) enumeration.

 **Returns**:

-* `result` (table)
+* `result` (table<number, tes3weather>)

 ***